 “Curt’s tweet was completely unacceptable, and in no way represents our company’s perspective,” ESPN said in a written statement.
 “We made that point very strongly to Curt and have removed him from his current Little League assignment pending further consideration.”

-Schilling deleted the tweet after individually replying to his some of his critics
+Schilling deleted the tweet after individually replying to his some of his critics and supporters.

 In one he wrote, “needed to actually think a bit before acting on that one, or not acting.
 On me though.”